 Points are allocated on the results of the first final for each class at each event.
 Should the race be run on, for example, a three leg basis, the points should then be given on the overall results.
 If in doubt, a good guide is to use the published result and/or result on which the awards are presented.
 Points will only be allocated for one event in each capacity class at each meeting i.e. one 250cc Final, one 350cc Final, one 500cc Final and one Final of each Sidecar classes.
 Riders will be allocated points in each of the capacity classes in which they compete.
+Joint 250cc & 350cc races can be awarded points corresponding to their results within their class.
 Unlimited capacity classes do not carry any grading points.
 Points allocation for classes as follows: